epklein/epklein.github.io/_pages/reading.md

 Books thar are next in my reading list

 - [The Manager's Path](https://www.amazon.com.br/Managers-Path-Leaders-Navigating-English-ebook/dp/B06XP3GJ7F): A Guide for Tech Leaders Navigating Growth and Change, by Camille Fournier
+- {% include books/become-an-effective-swe-manager.md %} Deprioritized due to priority changes for the quarter.
+Great reading indeed, I hope to get back on track soon.

 ## Books I've Read